 Scribbler also have a fantastic shop with loads of fun writing merch.
 Our favorites are the Writing Passports—short, easy to digest pamphlets on all aspects of the writing craft.

 QuietOn earbuds don’t play music.
-Instead, they block out background noise, whether you’re working from home or you’re out and about and need a little quiet.
+Instead, they block out background noise for moments when you need a little quiet.
 They were originally created with sleep in mind, so they are comfortable enough to wear at night.
 We’re all at our best after good night’s sleep—give a writer you know the gift of focus.

 We know—we said no notebooks.
 But this isn’t one.
 The Write Planner is brand new from The Write Practice, the community-based writing training program.

 The Write Planner will show you how to use timeless story structure principles to develop your book idea into a clear story plan.
 Whether you’re a pantser or a planner, this planner will give you the structure you need to write your best book.
 At the heart of the planner are dozens of pages where you can plan your writing—and actually write.
 They’ll help you stay focused and make the most of your writing time.